epadillas/username.github.io/_posts/2020-02-09-xss-via-http-response-splitting-in-apache-allura-1.8.0.markdown

 <img width="66%" height="66%" src="/assets/posts/2020/02/10/webflash.png" />
 </center>

 This means that whatever is in the `webflash` cookie will be picked up by the code generating these messages.
 To trigger XSS here, the paylaod for the cookie would look like this:
 {% highlight bash %}
 {"status":"a'})</script><script>alert(document.cookie)//","message":"xss"}
 {% endhighlight %}

-Note how the `status` attribute contains the JavaScript payload up to `//`.
+Notice how the `status` attribute contains the JavaScript payload up to `//`.
 This will make the computed HTML page looke like this:
 {% highlight html %}
 <script type="text/javascript">
   $('#messages').notify('xss', {